Astrophotography Equipment: Autoguiding

 Some dedicated guide cameras, when matched to a main camera of the same manufacturer, are connected, via a short cable, to the main camera, instead of to the computer.
 Then the guide camera's signals go on the main camera's USB connection.
 This reduces the number of cables running to the computer by one.
 (Reducing cables is always a good thing, since tangling cables in the dark can end an imaging session in a spectacular fashion.)

-Personally, I use the autoguiding features built in to Maxim DL most of the time, since I am using that software anyway.
-I have also had good, but limited, experience with PHD.
+Personally, I use the autoguiding features built in to TheSkyX(Pro) most of the time, since I am using that software anyway.
+I have also had good experience with the guiding features of Maxim DL and good, but limited, experience with PHD.
 For a beginner, I would recommend starting with one of the simple and free packages like PHD, possibly replacing it some day if you invest in one of the comprehensive (and expensive) multi-function control programs.

 Sending Corrections to the Mount